 Many adventurous people attempt to climb Everest every year.
 Often their venture ends in sickness or death.
 Most people are unable to breathe 20,000 feet above sea level because there is not enough oxygen in the atmosphere.
 A person will suffer brain damage when they are unable to breathe.
-Strong winds and frigid temperatures make the climate even more rigorous.
+Strong winds and frigid temperatures combined with the lack of oxygen make the Himalayan climate very rigorous.
 Clearly the peak of Mount Everest is a place for only the heartiest of people.

 The Himalayas include Mount Everest, the tallest mountain in the world.

 The Himalayan Mountains separate the subcontinent from the rest of Asia.

 The Indian subcontinent is part of a tectonic plate that has been moving for more than 200 million years.

 May 29, 1953, Edmund Hillary and Tenzing Norgay were the first climbers to reach the summit of Mount Everest.